xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 available layers on a system is known as Layer Discovery.
 During discovery, the loader determines what layers are available, the layer name, the layer version, and any extensions supported by the layer.
-This information is provided back to an application through the `vkEnumerateInstanceLayerProperties` command.
+This information is provided back to an application through `vkEnumerateInstanceLayerProperties`.

 The group of layers available to the loader is known as a layer library.
 This section defines an extensible interface to discover what layers are contained in